cheqd/infra/ansible/README.md

-# cheqd-infra
+# Ansible

 ## Description

-## Ansible variables
 In order to control the behaviour of ansible playbook and specify desired configuration of your node(s), you can define some variables in cheqd-node.yml file.
-Here is the list of required, optional and default variables, which can be overriden to change default confiuration:
+Here is the list of required, optional and default variables, which can be overridden to change default configuration:

 * **network** - Choose network.
 The options are *mainnet* and *testnet*. ***Required**
 * **moniker** - A custom human readable name for your node. ***Required**